 The IBRO African Centers for Advanced Training in Neuroscience is an IBRO initiative in partnership with the IBRO African Regional Committee (IBRO-ARC), Mohammed V University of Rabat (Morocco) and the University of Cape Town (South Africa).
 Building upon the success of the Africa Schools Program and explicitly focusing on excellence in training, teaching and research, IBRO established two initial centres of excellence at UCT and Mohammed V University Rabat.
 Each center hosts a school for African neuroscientists at least twice every year.
 Once they are running regularly and reliably, it is hoped that more centres of excellence can be established in other countries on the continent.
 More information

-The CAJAL Advanced Neuroscience Training Programme is a FENS and IBRO initiative in partnership with Bordeaux Neurocampus (France) and the Champalimaud Foundation (Lisbon, Portugal) whose objective is to establish dedicated neuroscience training facilities in Europe.
+The CAJAL Advanced Neuroscience Training Programme is a FENS and IBRO initiative in partnership with the Gatsby Charitable Foundation, Bordeaux Neurocampus (France) and the Champalimaud Foundation (Lisbon, Portugal) whose objective is to establish dedicated neuroscience training facilities in Europe.
 Six schools are hosted each year offering state-of-the-art hands-on training courses in neuroscience.
 They are designed by first-class neuroscientists and consist of 2-to-3-week project-based courses for approximately 20 international students.
 The programme includes cutting-edge techniques and concepts relevant to modern neuroscience in a diverse array of disciplines.
 More information.

 The IBRO Latin America Regional Committee (IBRO-LARC) and the IBRO U.S. Canada Regional Committee (IBRO-USCRC) partner with the Society for Neuroscience and the Grass Foundation to support the Latin American Training Program (LATP).
 This five-year initiative launched its first course in 2014, and builds on the historic strengths of the SfN Ricardo Miledi Program, a Grass Foundation funded training initiative that ran from 2003-12.
 The LATP is projected to serve approximately 650 trainees from Latin America and the Caribbean by the end of the five-year term.
 Fifteen outstanding students are selected each year to participate in an onsite, advanced 3-week training program.
 Additionally, more than 100 students from across the region participate in an online training program, which includes webinars, videos, networking, and discussions on professional development and the latest science.
 More information